TweakScale/Companion_SMCE/README.md

 			- You recognize and respect any trademarks
 			- You don't impersonate the authors, neither redistribute a derivative that could be misrepresented as theirs.
 			- You credit the author and republish the copyright notices on your works where the work is used.
-			- You relicense (and fully comply) your works using GPL 2.0 (or later)
+			- You relicense (and fully comply) your works using GPL 2.0
+				- Please note that upgrading the license to GPLv3 **IS NOT ALLOWED** for this work, as the author **DID NOT** added the "or (at your option) any later version" on the license.
 			- You don't mix your work with GPL incompatible works.
 	+ If by some reason the GPL would be invalid for you, rest assured that you still retain the right to Use the Work under SKL 1.0.